SuyeshBadge/fixin5mins/memory-bank/systemPatterns.md

 - Service-level error handling with appropriate retries
 - Graceful degradation when services are unavailable
 - Detailed error reporting for debugging
+- Automatic fallback to local assets when cloud services fail
+- Cleanup of resources in error scenarios

 ## Extensibility Points
 - New content types can be added by extending the content generation pipeline
 - Additional templates can be added by creating new template folders and configurations
 - Additional social media platforms can be supported with new service implementations
+- Alternative image hosting providers can be integrated with minimal changes
+- Scheduling capabilities can be added as a new service layer